tbolon/awesome-dotnet-winforms/README.md

 Please note that you should check each project license requirement, as some projects are not released under MIT license.

-Feel free to suggest your personal favorite library in the discussion tab, with an issue or, even better, a PR.
+Feel free to suggest your personal favorite library in the discussion tab, with an issue or, even better, a PR (projects are sorted alphabetically).
 Or open an issue if there is something wrong.

 ## Input Controls / Forms